-Despite what you might think, you can create a homemade Will.
-And, as long as it is properly drafted and meets all the necessary requirements, it will be legal in England & Wales.
-But, just because you can do something, doesn’t mean you should.
+Legally speaking, it’s perfectly acceptable to draft your own Will.
+So long as it has been properly worded and meets all the necessary requirements it will be valid.
+But just because you can do it, it doesn’t mean that you should.
 Here’s why.

 The need for clarity